-When discussing smart water heaters, we’re generally talking about storage tank style water heaters though other styles may have smart features as well.
+When discussing smart water heaters, we’e generally talking about storage tank style water heaters though other styles may have smart features as well.
 The standard storage tank style water heater is still the most common in the United States so it makes sense to focus smart technology there to start with.
 Smart water heaters come equipped with various sensors and options that are very useful.
-Here are just a few of the interestingthings a smart water heater can do for you.
+Here are just a few of the interesting things a smart water heater can do for you.

 - Remote Temperature Adjustment“ Smart water heaters connect to the internet, allowing you to adjust the temperature from an app on your phone.
 You can turn down the heat while away at work for the day to save energy by having a lower temperature the heater must maintain for water in the storage tank.
 And if you head out for that family vacation and forget to turn down the temperature, you can even put your water heater into vacation mode while out on the open road.

 - Pattern Learning Some smart water heaters feature programs that learn your water use habits over time.
 Once the system records the pattern, it uses that information to shift into energy saving mode during times when you are less likely to need hot water.